Eddie Nketiah provides assist in Arsenal’s win over Brighton

 The English-born Ghanaian attacker made a substitute appearance when the Gunners cruised to a 2-0 win over Brighton at the Emirate Stadium.

-Nketiah was introduced at the 81st-minute mark, replacing Gabriel Jesus and setting up his side's last goal of the match.
+Nketiah was introduced in the 81st-minute mark, replacing Gabriel Jesus and set up his side last goal of the match.

 The first half of the game ended in a pulsating goalless draw, as both teams struggled to find the back of the net.